-The three event speakers, Steve Wexler, Chloe Tseng and Chantilly Jaggernauth, were joined for the panel discussion by moderator Jeffrey Shaffer .
+The three event speakers, Steve Wexler, Chantilly Jaggernauth and one other Tableau Zen Master, were joined for the panel discussion by moderator Jeffrey Shaffer .

 Bio: Jeffrey Shaffer, Tableau Zen Master, is an expert in applying data visualization to create insights and competitive advantage.
 Mr. Shaffer is an Adjunct Professor at the University of Cincinnati in the Carl H. Lindner College of Business where he teaches Data Visualization in the graduate course series for Data Analytics.
 He is a regular speaker at conferences, symposiums, universities and corporate training programs on the topic of data visualization, he writes for the data visualization blog at Data + Science and he was a finalist in the 2011 Tableau Interactive Visualization Competition.
 Mr. Shaffer also teaches data visualization at the KPMG Advisory University.
 Mr. Shaffer is Vice President of Information Technology and Analytics at Unifund.